 Talk to your kids about the subject; find out what they think about the entertainment industry.
 Do they think file sharing is wrong?

-Privacy has become a huge issue on social networking sites, but kids are using more discretion than you would think.
-There are new privacy settings on Facebook and MySpace, not to mention many more privacy settings for your personal page.
-Like anything else on the Web it is important to talk to your kids.
-It may be difficult to stop them from using social networking sites, but you can use this as an opportunity to discuss your values.
+Privacy has become a huge issue in social media, but kids are using more discretion than you would think.
+There are new privacy settings on Facebook, Twitter, Snapchat,Instagram and Pinterest; not to mention many more privacy settings for your personal page.
+Like anything else, is important to talk to your kids.
+It may be difficult to stop them from using social media and apps all together, but you can use this as an opportunity to discuss your values.